 - Taxonomy Index Link - Enter here a link which will be used as a backlink for terms of that category.
-Learn more detailed about how this field works in this guide: CM Tooltip (CMTG) - How To - Include Glossary Category In the Term Permalink
+Learn more detailed about how this field works in this guide: WordPress Glossary Plugin (CMTG) - How To - Include Glossary Category In the Term Permalink

 - Disable tooltips - Check it, if you want to disable displaying tooltips for terms of a certain category.

 - Tooltip background color - Choose custom background color for a tooltip.

 - Tooltip text color - Choose custom text color inside of a tooltip.

 - Tooltip text font-size - Define the custom size of the text inside of a tooltip.

 - Tooltip reset custom styles to default - Check it, if you want to reset custom styles to default (according to global plugin settings).
 Changes will be applied after updating the category.